 As a minimum, a BCA should include:

-- An introduction that defines what the case is about (the subject) and why (its purpose) it is necessary.
+- Introduction: An introduction that defines what the case is about (the subject) and why (its purpose) it is necessary.
 The introduction presents the objectives addressed by the subject of the case.

-- The methods and assumptions that state the analysis methods and rationale that fixes the boundaries of the case (whose costs and whose benefits examined over what time period).
+- Methods and Assumptions: state the analysis methods and rationale that fixes the boundaries of the case (whose costs and whose benefits examined over what time period).
 This section outlines the rules for deciding what belongs in the case and what does not, along with the important assumptions.

-- The business impacts are the financial and non-financial business impacts expected in one or more scenarios.
+- Impacts: The business impacts are the financial and non-financial business impacts expected in one or more scenarios.

-- Risk assessment that shows how results depend on important assumptions (‘what if’), as well as the likelihood for other results to surface.
+- Risk assessment: show how results depend on important assumptions (‘what if’), as well as the likelihood for other results to surface.

-- Conclusions and recommendations for specific actions based on business objectives and the results of the analysis.
+- Conclusions and Recommendations: specific actions based on business objectives and the results of the analysis.

 DoD has promulgated the Guiding Principles for conducting a Performance-Based Logistics (PBL) BCA in USD(AT&L) Memorandum, Performance-Based Logistics (PBL) Business Case Analysis (BCA), 23 January 2004.
 OSD has issued guidance emphasizing the use of the Business Case Analysis as a fundamental tool to support PBL support strategic decisions.